The eligibility to invest in Indian stock markets is very easy to meet.

 Investing in the stock market for minors/under 18 years of age

-Even if your age is less than 18 years, it is still possible to open demat and trading accounts.
-You can do so by submitting documents of your guardian.
+Even if your age is less than 18 years, it is still possible to open Demat and trading accounts.
+You can do so by submitting the documents of your guardian.

-After verifying all the necessary documents, the depository participant will satisfy with all the documents submitted and allow you to trade in Indian stock markets.
+After verifying all the necessary documents, the depository participant will allow you to trade in Indian stock markets.

-In addition, a stock broker can plan, implement and monitor your investment portfolio, conduct research and help you optimize your returns in stock markets.
+Also, a stockbroker can plan, implement, and monitor your investment portfolio, conduct research, and help you optimize your returns in stock markets.

-The first step is to choose a stoke broker.
+The first step is to choose a stockbroker.

 - Fill up the KYC form